craigmayhew/dns-adventure-game/README.md

 ## DNS Features Used
 **Spoilers are written in this section**

-We use [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS) for the chance based actions. e.g. `go make-coffee` and `go high5` that have any many possible outcomes.
+We use [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS) for the chance based actions. e.g. `go make-coffee` and `go high5` that have many possible outcomes.

 [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS) is also used for the load balancer in the story line.